English English

 If the lymphoid tissue of the tonsils and adenoids becomes inflamed from an infection or other inflammatory process, they can become enlarged and this is known as tonsil and adenoid hypertrophy.
 Most of the time the tonsils and adenoids decrease in size after an infection has resolved, but sometimes they can remain enlarged and cause problems that may include nasal obstruction, snoring, sleep apnea, and trouble swallowing.
 If a patient develops these symptoms due to enlarged tonsils and adenoids, then removal of the tonsils and adenoids may be recommended.
 At Queen City Ear, Nose & Throat the physicians use the latest technology called Coblation that uses radiofrequency energy to remove the tonsils and adenoids.
 This results in less pain after surgery and a quicker recovery time.
 Most healthy children over three years old can go home the same day after surgery.

-If you or a family member have enlarged tonsils or adenoids call Queen City Ear Nose and Throat at (704) 703-1080 or book an appointment online today.
+It's best to consult an ENT doctor if you or a family member have persistent enlarged tonsils and adenoids.
+You can contact us at Queen City Ear Nose and Throat if you are looking for trusted local ENT experts in Charlotte, NC.
+We’re big enough to serve you but small enough to care.
+Call us at (704) 703-1080 or book an appointment online today.

 logo white